telerik/winforms-docs/controls/webcam/features/errors.md

 ---
 title: Errors
-page_title: Errors | RadWebCam
+page_title: Errors - WinForms WebCam Control
-description: This article demonstrates how to customize the error content shown when one of the few known camera errors appear.
+description: Learn how to customize the error content shown when one of the few known camera errors appear in WinForms WebCam.
 slug: webcam-errors
 tags: webcam
 published: True